Saara Kahi Tichyasathi

-Saara Kahi Tichyasathi is an Indian Marathi language television series airing on Zee Marathi.
-It premiered from 21 August 2023 by replacing Yashoda - Goshta Shyamchya Aaichi.
+Saara Kahi Tichyasathi is an Indian Marathi language television series which aired on Zee Marathi.
+It premiered from 21 August 2023 by replacing Yashoda – Goshta Shyamchya Aaichi.
 It is written by Pralhad Kudtarkar and produced under the banner of Frames Production.
-It stars Khushboo Tawde, Ashok Shinde and Sharmishtha Raut in lead roles.
+It starred Khushboo Tawde, Ashok Shinde and Sharmishtha Raut in lead roles.
 It is an official remake of Hindi TV series Sapne Suhane Ladakpan Ke.

 Plot

 Two sisters’ inseparable bond falls prey to a misunderstanding.
-Despite of the growing distance add fuel to the fire, the destiny and circumstances bring them back together.
+Despite the growing distance adding fuel to the fire, the destiny and circumstances bring them back together.